LazeyNg/ComputerGraphicsCourse/README.md

 # ComputerGraphicsCourse

-This is project for Computer Graphic Course for University of Gothenburg.
+This is project for Computer Graphic Course in University of Gothenburg.